The Bankrate promise

 Scholarships and grants

 Regardless of how much you’re offered in loans, scholarships and grants should always be on the top of your list when it comes to paying for college.
-With a loan, you’re responsible for paying back everything you borrow plus interest, but scholarships and grants are often referred to as “free money” because you aren’t required to pay back those funds.
+Unlike loans, scholarships and grants are often referred to as “free money” because you aren’t required to pay back those funds.

 Scholarships and grants can be offered by the government, states, universities or private organizations.
 The key to maximizing potential scholarship money is to apply for as many as possible.
 Know the specific application deadlines, requirements and aid amounts before you apply and keep a detailed spreadsheet of the information so you don’t lose track.